- About Us

 The Catalog is Georgia Tech's authoritative source of information regarding academic policies and degree requirements.

-Georgia Tech has permission from the Board of Regents to award out-of-state tuition differential waivers and assess in-state tuition for certain nonresidents of Georgia for the certain reasons and under certain conditions.
+Georgia Tech has permission from the Board of Regents to award out-of-state tuition differential waivers and assess in-state tuition for certain nonresidents of Georgia under the following conditions.

 A student may not apply for transfer credit until after matriculation at Georgia Tech.
 The courses to be transferred would typically be those appearing on the approved program of study form for the masters degree.
 A doctoral student normally does not request transfer credit.
 The rules relative to and the process for obtaining transfer of credit for graduate-level courses are published in the Catalog.